xingchen-fan/HtoZg_fitting/README.md

 This `/lau4_power_finder.py` command looks for the best combination of four powers, given -9, -8 and -6 are the best three powers, for category ggf1.
 Be aware that this process takes a LONG time.
 Values provided in the config file are found through this process, unless the data sample is changed, there is no need to run these again.

-To run the sideband Chi^2 fit for category ggf1 with the config file `chi2_config_xgboost_nodrop.json`, run
+To run the sideband NLL fit for category ggf1 with the config file `chi2_config_xgboost_nodrop.json`, run
 ```
 bash$ ./Chi2_test.py -c ggf1 -con ../Config/chi2_config_xgboost_nodrop.json ggf1.log 2>&1
 ```